OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 ### Kernel Configuration (Manual Step)

-The `one-deploy` tool automates many aspects of the configuration, but you must manually enable IOMMU support in the kernel on each hypervisor node.
-This is a critical step that `one-deploy` does not perform automatically.
+The OneDeploy tool automates many aspects of the configuration, but you must manually enable IOMMU support in the kernel on each hypervisor node.
+This is a critical step that OneDeploy does not perform automatically.

 Before modifying the kernel parameters, check if IOMMU is already active by inspecting the `/sys/kernel/iommu_groups/` directory on the hypervisor.